 This couple made their home circa 1920 near Oakland, Alameda County, CA. That year, the 20-year-old John was employed as a riveter in a local shipyard.

-They had one known son, Robert A. French, born in California in 1920.
+They produced one known son, Robert Asa French Sr., born in California in 1920.

 Norma later resided in Englewood, Humboldt County, CA. Between 1942-1946, when involved in the administration of her late mother's legal estate, she was not married.
 During that time, for a dollar, her brothers sold her their legal interest in the farm once owned by their late parents.
 She sold the farm property a few years later, in 1946, to F.E.
 Kenny.

 Later, on Feb.
 17, 1947, in Arizona, Norma wed again, to Robert Edgar Haddock (1890-1979), a native of Albuquerque, NM.
 They lived at 3294 Michigan in South Gate, Los Angeles County, CA.

 She died in Los Angeles on Jan.
 10, 1958, and is buried in Englewood.